Hip revision surgery in Cambridge

 What happens during hip revision surgery?

-During your operation your surgeon will remove your old hip prothesis and any cement that might have been used to hold it in place.
+During your operation your surgeon will remove your old hip prosthesis and any cement that might have been used to hold it in place.
 He will replace your old prosthesis with new components.

 Your surgeon’s choice of prosthesis will be based on several factors such as your age, your level of activity and your current condition.
 Both cemented and uncemented replacements are used.
 If you have concerns be sure and ask your surgeon about his prosthesis choice.